 Programs in Japan: Post-doctoral

 The JSPS Summer Program is open to pre- and post-doctoral researchers looking to travel to Japan to conduct research at local institutions.
-The program runs for one summer (2 months) beginning in June 2013.
+The program runs for two months annually.
 Candidates must either have held a PhD for under 6 years before the start date, or be enrolled in a graduate program prior to application.

 Agencies Involved: The Japan Society for the Promotion of Science (JSPS), National Science Foundation (NSF)

-Key Dates: The application for 2014 Summer Program is now closed.
-Check the program’s website for updated information.
+Key Dates: Check the program’s website for updated information.

 The MATSUMAE fellowship is open to post-doctoral researchers under the age of 49 and is awarded for the purposes of research conducted at Japanese institutions.
 Candidates Program runs for 3-6 months.
 Candidates must possess a PhD and must have published recently.